scandyna/MdtDeployUtils/INSTALL.md

-This section explains how to build and install MdtDeployUtils.
+This section explains the overview of various packages and also how to build and install them.

 Note: if you use Conan in your project, you don't need to install MdtDeployUtils.